 What is Stir-Fried Japanese Eggplant with Ground Meat?

-Stir-Fried Japanese Eggplant with Ground Meat is a dish in which Japanese eggplant and ground meat are stir-fried and flavored with traditional Japanese seasonings.
+Stir-Fried Japanese Eggplant with Ground Meat is a dish in which Japanese eggplant and ground meat are stir-fried and seasoned with traditional Japanese flavors.
 Japanese eggplant is known for its ability to absorb flavors, making it a perfect match for the sweet and savory profile of Japanese seasonings.
 The addition of ground meat offers richness to the dish.

-It is delicious on its own, but its robust seasoning pairs exceptionally well with rice.
-The natural flavors of each ingredient are preserved, creating a dish that is bold yet harmonious.
-I hope you enjoy the taste of eggplant infused with rich Japanese flavors.
+It is delicious on its own, but its bold seasoning pairs especially well with rice.
+The natural flavors of each ingredient are preserved, resulting in a dish that is robust yet well-balanced.
+Enjoy the taste of eggplant infused with rich Japanese flavors.

 Why use Japanese eggplant?